-Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Dashcam Video]
+Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Video]

 In an eight-minute sequence embedded below, she argues with the officers, including dropping an F-bomb, and also demanding that they address her as “commissioner” rather than “miss.”
 In the footage, she also accuses the duo of an inability to put together a complete sentence.

-An attorney, Turner, 60, subsequently submitted her resignation from the Port Authority, according to an agency spokesman, Politico reported.
+An attorney, Turner, 60, subsequently submitted her resignation to the Port Authority, according to an agency spokesman, Politico reported.

 “The Port Authority has zero tolerance for ethics violations.
 This is the basis of the tough, systematic integrity reforms the Port Authority has implemented over the past year.
 Immediately upon learning of allegations that Commissioner Turner violated the board’s newly-enacted Code of Ethics, an inspector general investigation was begun.
 The investigation revealed conduct that was profoundly disturbing.
 After Commissioner Turner became aware of the investigation, she resigned.”